-We recently sent out an email to all of our members, advising that changes have been made to the government guidance for close contact services in England.
-The Scottish government has also recently updated its guidance (19 July) and while they have made very few significant changes, we would advise members working in this country to read through the latest version.
+We recently sent out an email to all of our members, advising that changes have been made to the government guidance for close contact services.
+We would advise members to read through the latest versions in your area.
 For top line information and useful links, please visit our Coronavirus statement and FAQs.

 We're gathering some ‘grassroots’ data – direct from clients/patients themselves – about the positive impact that complementary therapy is having on their health and wellbeing.
 This will then be presented to the media, government and health and care agencies, to demonstrate (among other things) how complementary therapies can be used, alongside conventional medicine, to not only help address the needs of the individual, but to also take pressure off the health and care system.

-We recently concluded our first ever podcast series on the FHT Virtual Congress and are pleased to have had hundreds of members listen in to enjoy these conversations.
+We recently concluded our first ever podcast series and are pleased to have had hundreds of members listen in to enjoy these conversations.
 Here at the FHT, a huge highlight of our year is celebrating our member's hard work and dedication through the FHT Excellence Awards.
 There have been some truly amazing accomplishments and we thought what better way to share these far and wide than to invite some of our winners to feature as guests on our podcast?
-The Celebrating Excellence series will be live in July, please keep an eye out for further announcements!

 Whether it is going above and beyond to support your clients remotely, focusing on sustainability, broadening your treatments to welcome a diverse client base, or helping others learn new techniques and topics, it has been inspiring and uplifting reading the entries.

-Finalists will be announced in early August at fht.org.uk/awards.
-Good luck to all our entries!
+Finalists have been announced at at fht.org.uk/awards.
+Good luck to you all!